JorjaFox/website/content/posts/blog/2009/05-14-tv-guides-best-top-moments.md

 title: "TV Guide's Best Top Moments"
 date: '2009-05-14T11:40:21-07:00'
 authorname: 'Mika E. (Ipstenu)'
-excerpt: 'Behind only the Carol/Doug coda from ER and the televised election of Barak Obama, the third The Best of Top Moments on TV this year goes to the Best Goodbye.'
+description: 'Behind only the Carol/Doug coda from ER and the televised election of Barak Obama, the third The Best of Top Moments on TV this year goes to the Best Goodbye.'
 categories:
     - 'Jorja Fox'
 tags: